nmhjklnm/agent-protocol/README.md

 ### Journey 1: Create Thread → Get Thread → Create Run → Wait for Output

+This journey demonstrates the typical sequence of creating a thread, launching a run, and waiting for the final output.
+You can then repeat the two last steps to launch more runs in the same thread.
+This is the most common pattern for multi-turn interactions, such as a chatbot conversation.

 ```hurl
 # 1. Create a brand new thread
 POST http://localhost:8000/threads